iamdevonbutler/mongorules/README.md

 If 'required' is `true`, `undefined` values will fail validation; BUT, empty arrays will pass validation (set minLength = 1 to change this behavior).

 ### The 'default' property
-If 'required' is false, the 'default' property may be set.
+If 'required' is `false`, the 'default' property may be set.
 The default value will take effect if a value would fail 'required' validation for its respective data structure (see above).

 **For arrays:**